Home Versus Hospital Birth Risk

 Synopsis and Key Points:

-- New study looks at mother and baby outcomes regarding in and out of hospital birth setting.
+New study looks at mother and baby outcomes regarding both at home and in hospital delivery birth setting.

 The out-of-hospital birth setting in Oregon was associated with a higher risk of perinatal death, while the in-hospital birth setting was associated with a higher risk for cesarean delivery and other obstetric interventions (e.g., induction or augmentation of labor), according a study published today in the New England Journal of Medicine by researchers at Oregon Health & Science University.